ER-FIZKarlsruhe/fiz-oai-docker/README.md

 - jq package (just needed for crosswalk examples)

 # Installation
-1) For installation execute the following command.
+- For installation execute the following command.
 It will prepare the folder structure and configuration for the application in the given INSTAL_DIRECTORY
-  *sudo ./install.sh INSTAL_DIRECTORY*
+  *host:/$> sudo ./install.sh INSTAL_DIRECTORY*

-2) Running the application
+- Running the application
-  *cd INSTAL_DIRECTORY*
+  *host:/$> cd INSTAL_DIRECTORY*
-  *sudo docker-compose up*
+  *host:/$> sudo docker-compose up*

 ### Change cassandra password

 - Set new password in the database
   Retrieve cassandra containerId via
-  *sudo docker container ls*
+  *host:/$> sudo docker container ls*

   From the Docker-Host open bash in the container
-  sudo docker exec -it <cassandra containerId> bash
+  host:/$> sudo docker exec -it cassandra_containerId bash

-  *cqlsh -u cassandra*
+  Inside the container start the cqlsh with the default password *cassandra-oai:/$> cqlsh -u cassandra -p cassandra;*

   Set new Password via cqlsh shell
-  *ALTER USER cassandra WITH PASSWORD 'NEW_PASSWORD';*
+  *cassandra@cqlsh>> ALTER USER cassandra WITH PASSWORD 'NEW_PASSWORD';*

-- Change cassandra password for the oai-backend container
+- Set new cassandra password for the oai-backend container
-  Update cassandra password for the oai-backend.

   Edit INSTALL_DIR/configs/oai_backend/fiz-oai-backend.properties and change
   *cassandra.password=NEW_CASSANDRA_PASSWORD*